 In the section on replicars, there is information about the streetcar system in New Orleans

 .
 The Regional Transit Authority uses 24 cars built in the 1920s, and rebuilt in the 1970s; some consider these cars heritage cars.
 To provide service on the new Riverfront and Canal Street lines, the RTA built 31 replicars, that is cars that have dimensions and body styles similar or identical to cars built in the 1920s and 1930s, but have modern propulsion and braking systems.
 Both the heritage and replicars operate in daily service.
 For more information about New Orleans:

 Memphis was one of the first cities to build a streetcar line serving the downtown, including a pedestrian/shoppers mall similar to State Street in Madison.
 In the early years of service, the system relied on a variety of heritage cars acquired form various places in the U.S. and abroad.
 As a result of two incidents in 2014 involving fires on cars in service, the system was shut down indefinitely.

 The photos on this page illustrate the variety of cars used in Memphis, including cars from Australia and Portugal.
-As the line has expanded, the Main Street Trolley organization has begun to purchase replicars built by Gomaco.
+As the line expanded, the Main Street Trolley organization purchased replicars built by Gomaco.
 Both the heritage and the Gomaco replicars

 In Portland, the regional transit service agency, Tri-Met, purchased four replicars in 1990-1991.
 The cars are designed to look like the traditional Portland Streetcar, the "Council Crest"